om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Ziti_Network_Design.md

 ╰────────────────────────┴─────────┴────────────┴─────────────────────┴────────────╯
 ```

-- Dial and Bind Service policy:
+## 2.6 Bind Service policy:

 Create a service policy for dial and bind the configurations.
 Its like same way as APPWAN doing in MOP.
 Bind policy will configured on hosting the services/server side configuration.
-In our case BLR ER act as bind services and SG router/ompc1/ubuntu tunneler acts as dial the bind services.
-If identities has admin type then they can access the all bind service policy without assigning into dial policy.
-If the identities has user/router type then we must have to assign thease identies into dial policy.
+In our case BLR ER act as bind services.

-Following command with create the bind policy to bind the BLR server/10.47.0.5 using BLR ER(attributes blrtr)
+- Following command with create the bind policy to bind the BLR server/10.47.0.5 using BLR ER(attributes blrtr)
 ```
 ./ziti edge create service-policy ssh.policy.bind Bind --service-roles '@BGLSR' --identity-roles "#blrtr"
 ```
-Following command with create the bind policy to bind the SG ssh client/10.15.0.8  using SG ER(sgrtr) 10.15.0.6.
+- Following command with create the bind policy to bind the SG ssh client/10.15.0.8  using SG ER(sgrtr) 10.15.0.6.
 ```
 ./ziti edge create service-policy sshsgbind Bind --service-roles '@SGRTRSR' --identity-roles "#sgrtr"
 ```
+## 2.7 Dial Service Policy:
+Create a service policy for dial the configurations.Dial service policy configured on client sidez.
+SG router/ompc1/ubuntu tunneler acts as dial the bind services.

+*Note:If identities has admin type then they can access the all bind service policy without assigning into dial policy.
+If the identities has user/router type then we must have to assign thease identies into dial policy.*

-Following command with create the dial policy from SG ER(sgrouter)/ompc1 to dial the BLR server/10.47.0.5  to BLR ER.
+- Following command with create the dial policy from SG ER(sgrouter)/ompc1 to dial the BLR server/10.47.0.5 using BLR ER As a ingress Gateway.

 ```
 ./ziti edge create service-policy sshtoblrfromsgcl.dial Dial --service-roles '@BGLSR' --identity-roles "#sgrouter"
 ```
-Following command will create the dial policy from ompc1 (window client to dial the Bangalore ssh server using Bangalore ER (BGLSR).
+- Following command will create the dial policy from ompc1 (window client to dial the Bangalore ssh server using Bangalore ER (BGLSR).
 ```
 ./ziti edge create service-policy sshtoblrfrompc.dial Dial --service-roles "@BGLSR" --identity-roles '#ompc1'
 ```
-Following command will create the dial policy from ubuntu tunneler (ubuntusg)/BRL server/BLR ER (blrtr) to dial the SG ssh client using SG ER (SGRTRSR).
+- Following command will create the dial policy from ubuntu tunneler (ubuntusg)/BRL server/BLR ER (blrtr) to dial the SG ssh client using SG ER (SGRTRSR).

 ```
 ./ziti edge create service-policy sshtoblrfromtunneler.dial Dial --service-roles "@SGRTRSR" --identity-roles '@ubuntusg'
 ```
-Verification:
+- Verification:
 ```
 root@OMSINCN:~/.ziti/quickstart/OMSINCN/ziti-bin/ziti-v0.27.5# ./ziti edge list service-policies ╭────────────────────────┬───────────────────────────┬──────────┬───────────────┬────────────────┬─────────────────────╮